 In fact, according to the new study – published in the New England Journal of Medicine – the drug canagliflozin is a “three in one” type of medication; besides helping to treat type 2 diabetes, it also seems to significantly lower the risk of cardiovascular disease (CVD) and kidney disease in patients with diabetes.

 Finding a way to tackle CVD among patients with diabetes is particularly important given the high incidence of CVD-related deaths in this population group.
-The American Heart Association (AHA) estimate that almost 70 percent of seniors with diabetes eventually die from some form of CVD.
+The American Heart Association (AHA)

 The AHA also report that compared with healthy individuals, people with diabetes are “two to four times more likely to die from some form of heart disease.”